allgood/OpenNoteScanner/FAQ.md

 **A**.
 Place your phone over the document to be scanned, Click the **camera icon** at the base of the app, once to scan the document and click again to capture the scanned document.

 **Q**.
+Why doesn't the app detect my document?
+I point the camera at the document and press the trigger button but nothing happens.

+**A**.
+Here are a few things that might be wrong:

+* You might have activated Automatic Mode.
+In Automatic Mode the document must contain a custom QR code that triggers detection.
+Switch to Manual Mode by pressing the **Automatic Mode icon**  in the toolbar.

+* Make sure that the contrast between the document and the background is high enough.
+For example, if the page color is white then the background should be as dark as possible.

+* Try to scan with the camera flash activated for better lighting.
+Activate the flash by tapping the **flash icon** in the toolbar.

+* Make sure that all of the four corner markers on the camera screen is placed inside the document.

+**Q**.
 Where do I find my captured documents?

 **A**.
 Click on the **Image icon** at the top right corner of the screen, here you can view your scanned documents from the app.